Philosophy of mathematics

 - Transfinite numbers:

-- \(\omega\): the lowest transfinite ordinal number; the order type of the natural numbers.
+- \(\omega\): the smallest transfinite ordinal number; the order type of the natural numbers.

 - Transfinite numbers were anticipated by Robert Grosseteste (ca. 1168-1253).